Author Archives:

 About Steve

-I'm Steve Conklin, AI4QR I'm employed by Canonical, Inc as a Linux Kernel Engineer.
+I'm Steve Conklin, AI4QR I'm employed by Salesforce, on the SRE team for Heroku.
 Interests include Linux, open source software and hardware, electronics and music, and amateur radio.

 Posted in Uncategorized | Leave a comment